 Local residents spotted three kittens and a cockerel on October 24 at the edge of a patch of woodland and, concerned for their welfare, called the RSPCA.

 Inspector Andrew Kirby visited on the cold, wet day, but was unable to … Continue reading…

-The RSPCA is appealing for information after a young kitten was found in an abandoned caravan which was full of foliage and mouldy food.
+The RSPCA is appealing for information after a sick and starving dog was found abandoned in Snodland, Kent.

 The four-year-old male boxer was found running loose at a disused water plant in Ham Hill on Monday evening (November 2) by a walker who called the RSPCA and took him to a nearby vet.

 He was very thin, starving and thirsty.
 He also had a large, bloody wound on the back of his neck and an open, bleeding tumour on his … Continue reading…